Vasi012/ELITE-Luxury-Cars/README.md

 *Home, About Us, Contact Us and Book a test drive* page.

-In the centre of the footer, we find links to the social media platforms such as, Facebook, Instagram, Twitter, YouTube, and LinkedIn.
+In the centre of the footer, we find links to the social media platforms such as, Facebook, Instagram, Twitter and YouTube.

-In the right-hand side we will find the working program of this showroom.
+In the right-hand side will be found the working program of this showroom.

 ![Screenshot 2022-02-24 204149](https://user-images.githubusercontent.com/96884287/155604201-c3d279fb-231e-457f-bee8-35192d833c2a.png)